axe-api/docs/docs/01-introduction/README.md

 ### How do I make a contribution?

-Never made an open source contribution before?
-Wondering how contributions work in the in our project?
+Never made an open-source contribution before?
+Wondering how contributions work in our project?
 Here's a quick rundown!

 - Find an issue that you are interested in addressing or a feature that you would like to add.
 - Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under your-GitHub-username/repository-name.